httparch/Battle-Ship/README.md

 Keep guessing until all ships are sunk.
 The game will display the number of guesses it took to sink all the ships.

-# Installation and Usage
-**Clone the repository:** git clone https://github.com/yourusername/battleship-game.git Open index.html in your preferred web browser to start the game.
 ## Contributing
 Feel free to fork this repository and make improvements.
 Pull requests are welcome.